miaoshouai/ComfyUI-Miaoshouai-Tagger/README.md

 Model should be automatically downloaded the first time when you use the node.
 In any case that didn't happen, you can manually download it.
 [MiaoshouAI/Florence-2-base-PromptGen](https://huggingface.co/MiaoshouAI/Florence-2-base-PromptGen)
-The downloaded model will be placed under`ComfyUI/LLM` folder
+The downloaded model will be placed under`ComfyUI/LLM` folder If you want to use a new version of PromptGen, you can simply delete the model folder and relaunch the ComfyUI workflow.
+It will auto download the model for you.

+## Windows Tagger Program
+For anyone who wants to use PromptGen model outside comfyui to batch tag their images, you can use this tag tool created by TTPlant.
+His program uses my model and works in a Windows enviroment.
+Access to the [download link](https://github.com/TTPlanetPig/Florence_2_tagger).